DinoMan/facial-animation-evaluation/README.md

 Acknowledgements:

 - The default emotion detector used is from [Toisoul et.al (2021)](https://www.nature.com/articles/s42256-020-00280-0) [[code]](https://github.com/face-analysis/emonet).
-Please be aware that this detector can not be used for commercial use.
+Please be aware that this detector can not be used for commercial purposes.
 - The default lipreader for LRW is based on [Petridis et.al.
 2018](https://ieeexplore.ieee.org/document/8461326) [[code]](https://github.com/mpc001/end-to-end-lipreading)